laughlin/factual-csharp-driver/README.md

 # Optional tests setup

-If you are going to clone or download the repository you will have access to integration tests which can also help during development.
-To setup your tests: add your factual key and factual secret key in the FactualDriver.Tests\app.config.
+If you are going to clone or download the repository you will have access to integration tests which can also be used as documentation.
+To setup your tests you would need to add your factual key and factual secret key to the FactualDriver.Tests\app.config.

 # Simple Query Example